 Obtain Mandatory Federal and State Reports

 Federal and state laws require companies to obtain and post posters with certain labor laws for all employees to view.
-These must be revised regularly as rules and regulations change.
-To ensure enforcement, businesses should buy “all-in-one” state and federal reports.
+For rules and regulations change, these must be revise regularly.
+So to ensure enforcement, businesses should buy “all-in-one” state and federal reports.

 Classify Your Workers